microsoft/ai4eutils/geospatial/geospatial_data_download_using_GEE.md

 # Downloading Geospatial Data Using Google Earth Engine

 While working on geospatial applications we often need to download satellite data.
 Google Earth Engine (GEE) offers tools to download common geospatial data including LandSat and Sentinel imagery among others.
-Check the data catalog [here.](https://developers.google.com/earth-engine/datasets)
+Check out the data catalog [here.](https://developers.google.com/earth-engine/datasets)

 There are several ways to use GEE.
 In this document we will discuss the [Javascript-based code editor](https://developers.google.com/earth-engine/playground) and the Python API.